CactesTech/cactes-taolink-burntool/README.md

 ### TK8620 OTA Protocol Parser (aka. the sniffer)

 Parser mode is used to capture the OTA protocol from the TK8620 device.
-This helps understand the OTA procedrue quickly.
+This helps understand the OTA procedure quickly.

 ```bash
 burntoolcli parser --port=COM39 run